HHachem001/Legal_Tech/README.md

 - **AI Utilization:** The project leverages the [Transformer.js AI library](https://github.com/xenova/transformers.js) for AI functionality, enhancing the user experience.

 - **Document Generation:** Legal Draft utilizes the [DOCXTemplater library](https://github.com/open-xml-templating/docxtemplater) for document generation, ensuring efficient and accurate document creation.

+## New Features in Legal Draft Beta v11.023B

+- Added loading indicator to the Legal Draft A.I.
+Chatbot
+- Added error messages to indicate whether the A.I. model has been loaded into the browser cache
+- Updated A.I.
+Pipeline on the feedback page from version 2.4.1 to version 2.8.0
+- Added MD5 hash encryption to default login password
+- Added redirect blockers to ensure that the user utilizes the official login page
+- Added ready-status message to the chatbot so the user know when to proceed
+- Added "Thinking..." status to the chatbot

 ## Current Known Issues in Legal Draft Beta v11.023B